 Your Documents, Organised.
 Your AI Drafts, Traceable.

-If you have ever uploaded a copy of a High Court judgment, used it for one tool, and then gone hunting for the same file when you needed it elsewhere — that frustration is now behind you.
-And if you have ever looked at an AI-drafted argument and wondered, "Where did this come from?" — you now have a direct answer.
+If you have ever uploaded a copy of a High Court judgment, used it for one tool, and then gone hunting for the same file when you needed it elsewhere, that frustration is now behind you.
+If you have ever looked at an AI-drafted argument and wondered where it came from, you now have a direct answer.

 Two updates landed this month.
 Together they make your workspace considerably more organised and your AI outputs considerably more trustworthy.